dr8co/LiteString/README.md

 bool string_replace_cstr(lite_string *restrict s, const char *restrict old_cstr,
                          const char *restrict new_cstr)
 // Replaces all occurrences of a C-string in a string with another C-string.

+void string_reverse(const lite_string *restrict s)
+// Reverses the characters in a string.
 ```

 ### Conversion